man squatting and looking inside oven

 What Is Appliance Financing?

-Appliance financing, or an appliance loan, allows you to purchase a household appliance with borrowed funds that you can repay over time, usually in monthly increments.
-Because appliances tend to be expensive, appliance financing can be extremely helpful when replacing broken appliances, upgrading to newer models or purchasing more energy-efficient ones.
+Appliance financing, or an appliance loan, lets you buy a household appliance with borrowed funds.
+You’ll repay these funds over time, usually in monthly increments.
+Since appliances tend to be expensive, financing can be extremely helpful when replacing broken devices and upgrading to newer or more energy-efficient models.

-While it’s nice not having to pay for an appliance in full at one time, be sure to consider interest rates and loan terms when deciding on a financing option.
-As with most financing, your credit score can also play a huge role in qualifying for financing, as well as the terms of the financing agreement.
-It’s a good idea to build your credit up before exploring your options, since a higher credit score tends to open up more opportunities.
+While it’s nice not having to pay for an appliance in full at the time of purchase, be sure to consider your interest rate and loan term when choosing a financing option.
+As with most financing, your credit score can play a huge role in getting approved and the terms you receive.

 What Can You Use Appliance Financing For?

-You can use appliance financing for just about anything related to home appliances.
-However, you might want to avoid taking out a loan to buy high-end luxury items like espresso machines, wine fridges or fruit juicers.
+You can use appliance financing for just about anything related to home appliances – but you may want to avoid taking out a loan to buy luxury items, such as espresso machines, wine fridges or juicers.
 Appliance financing works best for necessities, such as washing machines, ovens and refrigerators.

 Let’s consider some of the possibilities that appliance financing can offer you.